-Under the Policy, the Board is responsible for managing the Company's compliance with its continuous disclosure obligations.
+Under the Continuous Disclosure Policy, the Board is responsible for managing the Company's compliance with its continuous disclosure obligations.
 Continuous disclosure announcements are also available on the Company's website, www.mustera.com.au.

-6. Securities Trading Policy
+5. Securities Trading Policy

 The Company has adopted a Securities Trading Policy which applies to the Company and its Directors, officers and employees, including those persons having authority and responsibility for planning, directing and controlling the activities of the Company, whether directly or indirectly.
-The Policy is intended to explain the prohibited type of conduct in relation to dealings in securities under the Corporations Act and to establish procedures in relation to dealings in the Company's securities by Directors, Management or employees.
+The Securities Trading Policy is intended to explain the prohibited type of conduct in relation to dealings in securities under the Corporations Act and to establish procedures in relation to dealings in the Company's securities by Directors, Management or employees.

-The Policy defines certain closed periods during which trading in securities by specified parties (and any of their associates) is prohibited.
+The policy defines certain closed periods during which trading in securities by specified parties (and any of their associates) is prohibited.
 The closed periods are currently defined as:

-- the period commencing one month prior to the release of the Company's half-yearly results to ASX and ending 24 hours after such release; - the period commencing one month prior to the release of the Company's full year results to ASX and ending 24 hours after such release; - the period commencing two weeks prior to the Company's annual general meeting and ending 24 hours after the annual general meeting; and - any additional periods determined by the Board from time to time.
+- the period commencing one month prior to the release of the Company's half-yearly results to ASX and ending 24 hours after such release; - the period commencing one month prior to the release of the Company's full year results to ASX and ending 24 hours after such release; - the period commencing two weeks prior to the Company's annual general meeting and ending 24 hours after the annual general meeting; and

+• any additional periods determined by the Board from time to time.

-During closed periods, unless certain exceptions (set out in the Policy) apply, Directors and other persons to whom the Policy applies must receive clearance for any proposed dealing in securities, which will only be provided in exceptional circumstances.
+During closed periods, unless certain exceptions (set out in the Securities Trading Policy) apply, Directors and other persons to whom the policy applies must receive clearance for any proposed dealing in securities, which will only be provided in exceptional circumstances.
 In all instances, buying or selling of securities is not permitted at any time by any person who possesses price-sensitive information.

-7. Code of Conduct
+6. Code of Conduct

-The Board recognises the need to observe the highest standards of corporate practice and business conduct.
-Accordingly, the Board has adopted a formal Code of Conduct to be followed by all employees and officers.
+The Board recognises the need to observe high standards of corporate practice and business conduct.
+Accordingly, the Board has adopted a formal Code of Conduct to be followed by all Directors, officers and employees.

-The key aspects of the Code are that employees and Directors are to:
+The key aspects of the Code are that Directors, officers and employees are to: